toltalchaos/shop-os/README.md

         - dynamically adjust shipping rate in components>invoice.svelte
     - add payment/checkout flow
 ---
+# setup

+- create firebase acct
+- create users, 1 for the site to use and 1 for the site manager to use

+---
 ## Sock City
 Sock City is a web application for an online sock store built using the Svelte framework.